 Seikilo is a unique exhibition of ancient musical instruments featuring the ancient Greek lyre in the heart of Thessaloniki.
-It offers interactive and online tours for visitors, students and educational institutions.
+It offers interactive and online tours for visitors, students, and educational institutions.

 The creation of the exhibition center was inspired and continues to be fueled by one family’s passionate love of music.
 Creating and playing ancient musical instruments began as a hobby and has mushroomed into a family business venture and a shared community project, according to Theodoros Koumartzis, communications director for Seikilo.

-Sekilo has the intent to “bring everyone close to the music,” according to Koumartzis.
+Seikilo has the intent to “bring everyone close to the music,” according to Koumartzis.
 The space is not just an exhibition of recreated ancient musical instruments.
 It is a hands-on, interactive experience where the visitor has the opportunity to touch and play the instruments in performance mode.

 Visitors Can Play the Ancient Greek Lyre

 Visitors can experiment with the sounds the lyre produces.
-If they like what they hear, online lessons are available for anyone who wants to take the time improve their musical technique.
+If they like what they hear, online lessons are available for anyone who wants to take the time to improve their musical technique.
 There is even the opportunity for small groups to participate in a live concert, replicating a bit of antiquity.

 Seikilo also offers the opportunity to play and extend learning on the frame drum, known as the tympanon, used in ancient worship rituals.

 The exhibition was shuttered, as were most such spaces in Greece, during the lockdowns to curb the pandemic.
-“With Covid-19 revamping our external lives during these last 15 months, it was an opportunity to explore our need to develop internally,” said Koumartzis.
+“With COVID-19 revamping our external lives during these last 15 months, it was an opportunity to explore our need to develop internally,” said Koumartzis.

 The discerning listener is impacted by the strong resonance and full sound that the delicate instrument is able to produce.
 The musical sound is at once haunting and magnetic as it seems to reach deep back into the memory of human soul.